magacalia/Real-Debrid-Link-Converter/README.md

    ```

    When prompted, enter the name for the output file (must end with .txt).

-   After processing all links from the input file, the script generates an output file in the same directory.
-The output file mirrors the order of links from the original file, containing all Real Debrid direct download links.
+   After processing all links, the script generates the new file (with the previously specified name) in the same directory.
+This file maintains the original order of links but presents them as Real Debrid direct download links.